-International Banking is a diverse franchise with over 12 million retail, corporate, and commercial clients.
-The geographical footprint encompasses 15+ countries including Mexico, Chile, Peru, Colombia, Brazil, Uruguay as well as certain markets across Central America and the Caribbean.
-The Bank is well positioned with a unique geographical footprint, providing digital leadership and connectivity with Canada and the U.S. markets.
-International Banking countries continue to demonstrate attractive demographics and opportunities to grow banking penetration.
+International Banking is a diverse franchise that provides financial advice and solutions to over 12 million retail, corporate, and commercial clients.
+Its geographic presence spans more than 15 countries, including Mexico, Chile, Peru, Colombia, Brazil, Uruguay, and various markets in Central America and the Caribbean.
+The Bank's unique geographical footprint aims to provide clients with connectivity within the North America corridor.